MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/internet-facing-devices.md

 Device network connections, captured as part of Defender for Endpoint signals, help to identify external incoming connections that reach internal devices, indicating which devices are internet facing.

-Devices will be flagged as internet facing if they were successfully connected to through TCP or host reachable by UDP.
+Devices are flagged as internet facing if they were successfully connected to through TCP or host reachable by UDP.

 > [!NOTE]
 >Internet facing signals are constantly processed: